Climate and nature emergency in South Gloucestershire

 We have been working with our strategic partners and the wider community to tackle climate change for over a decade.

-This includes reducing emissions and tackling the local impact of a changing climate.
+This includes reducing emissions and tackling the local impact of a changing climate, including increased heat, drought and risk of flooding.

 We have worked on: